karlamejia/Datasets/README.md

 Includes epidemiological, environmental, and Google Trends data from African countries.

 ## Epidemiological Data
-* The influenza data were obtained from the [WHO](http://www.who.int/)'s [FluNet](http://apps.who.int/flumart/Default?ReportNo=12) database
+* The weekly influenza data for various African countries were obtained from the [WHO](http://www.who.int/)'s [FluNet](http://apps.who.int/flumart/Default?ReportNo=12) database
-* The cholera data were obtained from [The Regional Cholera Platform in West and Central Africa](http://www.plateformecholera.info/index.php/wac-platform) via [The Humanitarian Data Exchange](https://data.humdata.org/organization/rcpwca?sort=metadata_modified+desc)
+* The cholera data for West and Central African countries were obtained from [The Regional Cholera Platform in West and Central Africa](http://www.plateformecholera.info/index.php/wac-platform) via [The Humanitarian Data Exchange](https://data.humdata.org/organization/rcpwca?sort=metadata_modified+desc)
+* The measles data for Nigeria were obtained from the [Nigeria Centre for Disease Control](https://ncdc.gov.ng/data)

 ## Miscellaneous Data
 * The week numbers for each year were obtained from [EpochConverter](https://www.epochconverter.com/weeks/)